sidharthsajith/Groq-RAG/README.md

 **Streamlit:**

-Zenit AI leverages Streamlit to create a user-friendly web application for document upload and querying.
+This program leverages Streamlit to create a user-friendly web application for document upload and querying.
 Streamlit allows for building interactive UIs with minimal coding effort.

 **PyPDF2:**